HackerN64/HackerSM64/src/crash_screen/README.md

 - Detect which segments are currently loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
   - Entry in text segment address range array?
 - Print unknowns as binary should work on unimpl too.
+- Automatically detect symbol change to reset/refill branch arrows?
+- Segment name to the right of range at the top?
+- Show offset/total of symbol.
+- Non-symbol in .text segment and `NOP` prints "function alignment".
 ### Memory view page
 - Press and hold to select multiple bytes?
 - Is search functionality possible/reasonable?
 - Highlight stuff like `$sp` location
+- Should the cursor wrap horizontally?
+- Segment name to the right of range at the top?
+- Move segments page to be a submenu of this page.
+- Show offset/total of symbol.
+- Non-symbol in .text segment and `NOP` prints "function alignment".
 ### Map view page
 - Should moving the cursor location here also change the location in ram view and disasm?
 - Jumping to an address that's not in a symbol should find the nearest symbol index and jump to there.